-- Public space on the ground floor level - Outdoor space for every property - A new pleasant walk and cycle route through the site providing a link through the public space to the town centre - A new children's play area or urban park for residents and the public to enjoy - Attractive landscaping features, such as public seating or a water feature - Public art environment of the sile.
-This could be by planting new trees and flower back, allotments or water features.
+- Public space on the ground floor level - Outdoor space for every property - A new pleasant walk and cycle route through the site providing a link through the public space to the town centre - A new children's play area or urban park for residents and the public to enjoy - Attractive landscaping features, such as public weating or a water feature - Public art

+We also hope to enhance the ecology and environment of the sits.
+This could be by planting new trees and flower beds, allotments or water features.